realsuayip/django-sozluk/readme.md

 [Installation guide](docs/turkish/installation.md) is now available in Turkish!

+If you want to contribute to the project or have found a bug or need help about deployment etc., you may contact me via Telegram (I use the same username there) or [create an issue](https://github.com/realsuayip/django-sozluk/issues/new).

-This project is subject to further development, check out "todo" keyword in the project files or github issues to see the to-do's.
+Check out "todo" keyword in the project files or Github issues to see the to-do's.

 Check out [screenshots](screenshots) folder to see current front-end in action with both the desktop and mobile views.